hautonjt/data-pipeline/docs/pipeline.md

 # How does NiFi work?
 (2)

 Since FlowFiles have no structure, typically services need to be specified so the processor knows how to parse the FlowFile and what format to output it in.
-For example, the `JSONTreeReader` service reads the FlowFile and parses it into one or more JSON object for processing.
-The `JSONRecordSetWriter` writes an array of JSON objects as its output.
+For example, the `JsonTreeReader` service reads the FlowFile and parses it into one or more JSON object for processing.
+The `JsonRecordSetWriter` writes an array of JSON objects as its output.

 Services are not limited to just parsing FlowFiles, they also provide services such as SSL authentication, OpenSearch integration, caching, lookups, and more.